 - Clarendon Revitalization District: The Unified Commercial Mixed-Use Development Special Exception Use Permit is an option for Service Commercial properties on the edges of Clarendon.
 These properties may obtain up to 1.5 FAR in bonus density by providing affordable housing equal to 10% of the bonus density if that amount is more than 4,000 square feet in GFA.
 In some situations, a cash contribution of $15 per square foot of the bonus density may be made instead.
 Read the requirements on page 16 of Zoning Ordinance Section 31.A.17.d.
 (12)(a).

-- Columbia Pike Neighborhoods Special Revitalization District and Neighborhoods Form Based Code: Developers and property owners who choose to use the Columbia Pike Neighborhoods Form Based Code (FBC), and comply with its base affordable housing requirement that 20 – 35% of their net new units will be affordable for households earning between 40 – 80% of the AMI, can generally build more density than permitted under by-right zoning.
+- Columbia Pike Neighborhoods Special Revitalization District and Neighborhoods Form Based Code: Developers and property owners who choose to use the Columbia Pike Neighborhoods Form Based Code (FBC), and comply with its base affordable housing requirement that 20 – 35% of their net new units will be affordable for households earning up to 60% of the AMI, can generally build more density than permitted under by-right zoning.
 See Part 9 of the Neighborhoods FBC for specific details.

 Beyond the base incentives of the Neighborhoods FBC, it also contains different options for obtaining additional bonus height in specific areas.
 One way applicants can obtain bonus height is by contributing more on-site affordable units than the base affordable housing requirement described above.
 Another way bonus height can be achieved is by using the Transfer of Development Rights option described above.